Banana Growing – Florida

 Growing tips

-Once this pseudostem with the bloomstalk finishes making bananas, it will not produce any more fruit and that trunk will die off.
+Once this pseudostem with the bloom stalk finishes making bananas, that pseudostem will not produce any more fruit.
+That trunk will die off.
 It is best to cut down that whole trunk once you’ve harvested the fruit from it.
-But, another sucker will mature and produce fruit the next year.
+Using a machete, chop up the old pseudostem and leave it in the center of pups in the banana circle so it can decompose in place.
+This will provide slow-release nutrients for the remaining pups.
+If all conditions go well, the next largest pseudostem will mature and produce fruit the next year.

-From time of planting, it takes a banana tree roughly eighteen months to produce its first stalk of bananas.
-After which, the mat (entire plant including pseudostems, leaf sheaths, rhizomes, and roots) should fruit every year from a new sucker.
+From time of original planting, it takes a banana plant roughly eighteen months to produce its first stalk of bananas.
+After which, the mat (entire plant including pseudostem, leaf sheaths, rhizomes, and roots) should fruit every year from a new sucker.

 Banana Relatives

-Banana plants are related to “Bird of Paradise” plants, gingers, Heliconia, and Canna lilies.
+Banana plants are related to “Bird of Paradise”, gingers, Heliconia, and Canna lilies.
 These all grow from a spreading, underground rhizome.
 If you’ve ever dug up ginger or Canna lilies, you will be familiar with the corm and rhizomatous root growth.
-Plantains are hybrid bananas that are thicker skinned, higher in starch, not very sweet and always cooked before eating.

-Bananas are originally from Southeast Asia and are thought to be some of the first cultivated fruit ‘trees’ to be intentionally spread throughout the tropical world.
-The Banana is really a tropical plant.
-It does not like frost.
+Bananas are originally from Southeast Asia.
+It is thought to be the first cultivated fruits to be intentionally spread throughout the tropical world.
+Banana is a tropical plant.
+It does NOT like frost.

 Bananas in the Florida Garden

-Bananas are tolerant of a wide soil pH range and there are Bananas for EVERY size garden.
+Bananas are tolerant of a wide soil pH range.
+Likewise, there is a Bananas variety for EVERY size garden.
 Some ornamental varieties can be grown in pots as a house plant.
 There are banana varieties which grow no bigger than 2 feet and some which are over 30 feet tall.
-But not all are edible.
+However, not all bananas are edible.

 Banana 'skirts' of dead leaves